About – David Leach and Failedexe

 Resurrection

 Failedexe came back online in January 2019.
 I won’t be blogging under “exempt” anymore but rather my name real name, David Leach.
 I also won’t link to or no longer write about Windows or Adobe cracks.
 I have yet to determine the ultimate direction for Failedexe but at least getting back online is a start.
-If you are reading this, I appreciate your visit and your time.
+If you are reading this, I genuinely appreciate your visit and your time.
 It has been a long road.

 Cheers,